smcc8900/projectK/EMAIL_SETUP.md

 # Email Notification Setup Guide

-This guide explains how to set up email notifications for leave requests in your application.
+This guide explains how to set up email notifications for your HR Management System.

 ## Current Implementation

-The Cloud Functions are already set up to trigger email notifications:
+The Cloud Functions are fully integrated with an email service and will trigger notifications for:
-- **When a leave is requested**: Admins receive an email notification
-- **When a leave is approved/rejected**: The employee receives an email notification

-Currently, the functions **log the email content to the console** instead of sending actual emails.
-This is useful for development and testing.
+- ✅ **Leave Requests**: Admins receive notifications when employees apply for leave
+- ✅ **Leave Approvals/Rejections**: Employees receive notifications when their leave is approved or rejected
+- ✅ **New User Creation**: Welcome emails are sent to new employees
+- ✅ **Payslip Generation**: Employees receive notifications when payslips are available

+**Default Behavior**: Without SendGrid configuration, emails are logged to the console for development/testing.

 ## Viewing Email Notifications (Development)